CSI Accounting & Payroll Blog

 2. Preparing and Gathering Financial Data

 Once you're caught up, it's time to show the banks your financial data.
 Your accountant can help you gather these required pieces of information.
+It will be different for:

 Existing Businesses

-If you run an existing business, the bankers will want to look at the past.
+The bankers will want to look at the past.
 You will need to provide:

 • The last three years' worth of business tax returns.